-ISP is now part of a wider group, Polaris, and all of the agencies have retained their individual branding.
-ISP as such benefits from centralised functions namely HR, Finance, Marketing, Contracts, Learning and Development and Foster Carer Recruitment.
+ISP is part of the Polaris Community, all of the agencies have retained their individual branding.
+ISP as such benefits from centralised functions namely HR, Finance, Marketing, Contracts, Learning and Development, Quality Assurance, Safeguarding and Foster Parent Recruitment.

+Section 4

-Section 4 STATUS AND CONSTITUTION
+STATUS AND CONSTITUTION